 Let Us Prey: Verses I and II

-Let Us Prey: Verses I and II on display at Lump Gallery in Raleigh, NC through January 4, 2021.
-They are part of Opulence, Decadence, a show about abundance curated by William Paul Thomas at Lump Projects in Raleigh, NC
+Let Us Prey: Verses I and II were created in late 2020 as part of Opulence, Decadence, a show about abundance curated by William Paul Thomas at Lump Projects in Raleigh, NC